 Further, on August 11, 2022 and September 21, 2022, we issued convertible debentures (as subsequently amended, the "Convertible Debentures") to Yorkville in the aggregate principal amount of \$35.0 million, with a maturity date that was extended to February 11, 2024.
 Also on August 11, 2022, we issued a convertible promissory note (as subsequently amended and restated, the "Convertible Note") to Aljomaih Automotive Co. ("Aljomaih") with a principal amount of \$20.0 million and a maturity date of August 11, 2025.
-As of June 30, 2023, aggregate principal amounts of \$17.8 million and \$20.0 million were outstanding on the Convertible Debentures and the Convertible Note, respectively.
+As of June 30, 2023 September 30, 2023, aggregate principal amounts of \$17.8 million \$9.0 million and \$20.0 million were outstanding on the Convertible Debentures and the Convertible Note, respectively.
 We have used the net proceeds from the Convertible Debentures and the Convertible Note for operational liquidity, working capital and general and administrative expenses and expect similar use of proceeds going forward.

-Pursuant to the Convertible Debentures, as a result of the daily volume-weighted average price of our Common Stock being less than a certain floor price (the "Floor Price") for five consecutive trading days, we were required to make, and made, five Prepayments during the six months ended June 30, 2023, which included \$15.0 million of principal payments, \$0.7 million payment of redemption premiums and \$1.3 million payment of accrued interest.
+Pursuant to the Convertible Debentures, as a result of the daily volume-weighted average price of our Common Stock being less than a certain floor price (the "Floor Price") for five consecutive trading days, we were required to make, and made, five Prepayments during the six nine months ended June 30, 2023, which included \$15.0 million September 30, 2023 consisting of \$23.8 million of principal payments, \$0.7 million \$1.2 million payment of redemption premiums premium payments and \$1.3 million \$1.4 million of accrued interest, interest payments.
 The Floor Price was \$0.59 as of the date of this Report.
 See Note 7 - Convertible Notes and Note 18 - Subsequent Events in the accompanying unaudited condensed consolidated financial statements for more information regarding the Convertible Debentures and Convertible Notes.
+Note.